gdeignacio/web-service-lw-lims/README.md

 # web-service-lw-lims
-Web Service client to connet to lw-lims customized web-services
+Web Service client to connect to lw-lims customized web-services